particle-iot/docs/src/content/hardware/expansion/about-modbus.md

 This temperature and humidity sensor operates from 12V to 36V and an external power supply is needed to power the sensor.

 There are many different Modbus temperature/humidity sensors.
-[This one](https://www.amazon.com/gp/product/B07VNFDQRJ/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) has the advantage of working from 5 to 30VDC, so it can be powered from the +5V output of the Mikroe SoM shield.
+[This one](https://www.amazon.com/gp/product/B07VNFDQRJ/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) has the advantage of working from 5 to 30VDC, so it can be powered from the +5V output of the Mikroe SoM shield when powered by USB.

 ![Circuit diagram](/assets/images/tutorials/modbus3.png)